adrianaispuro/cse15l-lab-reports/Lab Report 2/lab-report-2.md

         }
     }
 ```
-Save the new file, then run and compile the code with the following commands
+Save the new file in the same directory as `Server.java`, then compile and run the code with the following commands:
 * `javac Server.java SearchEngine.java`
 * `java SearchEngine [port number (1024-49151)]`